steve1066d/devore.tubs/wifi.md

 For controlling the Softub there are 4 options:

-The normal option, called "Default", Shelly will show the current temperature, and when the app turns on, it equivalent of pressing the Softub jets button.
+The normal option, called "Default", Shelly will show the current temperature, and when the app turns on, it is equivalent to pressing the Softub jets button.
 This way, the temperature can be monitored by Shelly, but it is still controlled by the tub itself.